 - Give your baby toys to hold and look at.

-Make sure your baby is following moving objects with their eyes and developing hand-eye co-ordination.
+- Make sure your baby is following moving objects with their eyes and developing hand-eye co-ordination.
 If this seems to be delayed, talk to your doctor or health visitor.

 - Building blocks

 - Finger painting

 - Modelling dough or clay.

 What can I do to protect my child's sight?

-To help protect your child's eyesight:
+Tips to help protect your child's eyesight include:

 How often should my child's eyes be checked?